kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 ### Otto Loewi's dream

-Another famous discovery inspired by dreams was that of the Nobel Prize-winning physiologist [Otto Loewi](https://en.wikipedia.org/wiki/Otto_Loewi), who showed conclusively that nerve impulses were chemically transmitted [@justin06].]
+Another famous discovery inspired by dreams was that of the Nobel Prize-winning physiologist [Otto Loewi](https://en.wikipedia.org/wiki/Otto_Loewi), who showed conclusively that nerve impulses were chemically transmitted [@justin06].
+The quaint story behind this discovery is given by Otto Loewi himself so:

+>The night before Easter Sunday of [1920] I awoke, turned on the light and jotted down a few notes on a tiny slip of thin paper.
+Then I fell asleep again.
+It occurred to me at 6.00 o’clock in the morning that during the night I had written down something important, but I was unable to decipher the scrawl.
+The next night, at 3.00 o’clock, the idea returned.
+It was the design of an experiment to determine whether or not the hypothesis of chemical transmission that I had uttered 17 years ago was correct.
+I got up immediately, went to the laboratory, and performed a simple experiment on a frog heart according to the nocturnal design. [@loewi2014]

 ### Vivid visualization and mental experiments